Southern Gage History

 open dates

-This historic Carnegie Library is celebrating 100 years of service
+This historic Carnegie Library is celebrated 100 years of service

-to Southern Gage County.
+to Southern Gage County in 1919.
 The Heritage Room is an excellent

 source for genealogical research.